-It is sincerely hoped that the information presented in this document will lead to an even better safety record for the entire industry; however, neither the American Institute of Chemical Engineers (AIChE), its consultants, Center for Chemical Process Safety (CCPS) Technical Steering Committee and Subcommittee members, their employers, their employers officers and directors, nor The Dow Chemical Company, and its employees warrant or represent, expressly or by implication, the correctness or accuracy of the content of the information presented in this document.
-As between (1) American Institute of Chemical Engineers (AIChE), its consultants, the Center for Chemical Process Safety (CCPS) Technical Steering Committee and Subcommittee members, their employers, their employer's officers and directors, nor The Dow Chemical Company, and its employees, and (2) the user of this document, the user accepts any legal liability or responsibility whatsoever for the consequence of its use or misuse.
+It is sincerely hoped that the information presented in this publication will lead to an even better safety record for industry; however, neither the American Institute of Chemical Engineers (AIChE), its consultants, the Center for Chemical Process Safety (CCPS) Technical Steering Committee and Subcommittee members, their employers, their employers officers and directors, nor The Dow Chemical Company, and its employees warrant or represent, expressly or by implication, the correctness or accuracy of the content of the information presented in this publication.
+As between (1) the American Institute of Chemical Engineers (AIChE), its consultants, the Center for Chemical Process Safety (CCPS) Technical Steering Committee and Subcommittee and Subcommittee members, their employers, their employer's officers and directors, nor The Dow Chemical Engineers (AIChE), its consultants, the Center for Chemical Process Safety (CCPS) Technical Steering Committee and Subcommittee members, their employers, their employer's officers and directors, nor The Dow Chemical Company, and its employees, and (2) the user of this publication, the user accepts any legal liability or responsibility whatsoever for the consequence of its use or misuse.